A brand-new playground facility that local residents can be extremely proud of.

-Ellistown and Battleflat Parish Council, just six months after receiving the welcome news that they had been successful in their application for a grant of £45,000 from local construction business Mick George Ltd who occupy premises bordering the village, now has a brand-new playground facility that local residents can be extremely proud of.
+Ellistown and Battleflat Parish Council, just six months after receiving the welcome news that they had been successful in their application for a grant of £45,000 from local construction business the Mick George Group who occupy premises bordering the village, now has a brand-new playground facility that local residents can be extremely proud of.

 The village located in North-West Leicestershire has installed an array of new apparatus to the existing park location that is set to appeal to a much wider age-category to previously catered for.

 Originally designed as a ‘toddler’ friendly amenity, fitted some 13 years ago when the estate adjacent to Rushby Road was established, the new equipment is aimed at those 5-years and upwards.